shetyeanuja/python-mini-projects/Mini Games/README.md

 Which file to run first? - Make sure you run the khel.py file.

-What libraries I used? - Ok so I coded these games by making use of BASIC python.
-No complex libraries are used.
-Here's a small gist of the libraries I used.
+What libraries are used? - I coded these games by making use of simple and easy libraries.
+Here's a small gist of libraries been used.

 * Tkinter - For making an attractive GUI.

 * Random - For generating random values in game1 and game3

-* PIL - For saving the painting in game2
+* PIL - For saving the scribble in game2

 * Winsound - For adding music

-Rest other libraries mentioned you can omit as they aren't used.